DeeJ4yNg/MyAgent/README.md

-# MyAgent - Multi-Agent AI System
+# MyAgent - A Multi-Agent System (Building...)

-A powerful interactive AI agent system built with LangGraph, LangChain, and Ollama/OpenAI APIs.
+Building a powerful interactive AI agent system built with LangGraph, LangChain, and Ollama/OpenAI APIs.
 This project provides a terminal-based AI agent with local utility tools and support for remote MCP (Model Context Protocol) servers.

 ![LangGraph Workflow](orchestrator_workflow.png)